-While monitoring migratory songbirds as part of another project, ADOPTA's field team noted exceptionally large concentrations of raptors migrating above Bocas del Toro.
-This inspired us to start looking for an ideal location to establish a long-term monitoring project for raptor migration in the area.
-In early October 2021, Karl Bardon, an experienced hawk counter from the United States, accepted an invitation to start monitoring the raptor migration in Bocas Ridge.
+While monitoring migratory songbirds with another project, ADOPTA's field team noticed exceptionally large concentrations of raptors were migrating past Bocas del Toro in northwestern Panama.
+We realized that the Talamanca mountains and Caribbean sea were creating a natural bottleneck in the birds’ migration routes, and started looking for an ideal location to establish a long-term monitoring project in the area.
+In early October 2021, Karl Bardon, an experienced hawk counter from the United States, accepted an invitation to start monitoring the raptor migration in Bocas Ridge and the project officially began.

-After the success of the first HawkWatch, we have expanded the monitoring to include three counting sites: Bocas Ridge, Valle de Agua, and Gavilán hill.
-Together with our research team, we have been training local interns – including young indigenous women – how to help with the monitoring.
-The income paid to the interns participating in the HawkWatch directly support the local economy, many members of which do not have electricity or running water, and provides individuals the agency to take an active role in the protection of their local environment.
+After the first season’s success, we have expanded the monitoring to include three counting sites at the Bocas Ridge Hotel & Residences, Valle de Agua, and Gavilán hill.
+Together with our research team, we have been training local interns – including young indigenous women – to help with the monitoring.
+The income they receive directly supports the local community, many of whom lack electricity and/or running water, and provides individuals the agency to take an active role in protecting their local environment.

 About Raptors